bitwarden/help/_articles/miscellaneous/website-icons.md

 When bitwarden displays a login item associated with a website in your bitwarden vault it attempts to accompany it with a "website icon".
 This "website icons" feature allows you to easily identify particular logins in your vault by a recognizable icon.
 This is usually represented by a logo or brand image of that website.
 The bitwarden icons server provides the delivery endpoint for these website icons.

 If you are using the "website icons" feature on a device, bitwarden will issue requests to `icons.bitwarden.com` for each item of type "Login" in your vault that has a URI that resembles a website (ex. `google.com` or `https://google.com`, but not `google` or `http://localhost`).
-The icons server is fronted with a CDN that caches the icon responses on Cloudflare's edge nodes all around the world.
+The icons server is fronted with a CDN that caches the icons on Cloudflare's edge nodes all around the world.
 Subsequent requests to the same icon will likely hit CDN caches instead of the icons server directly.
-Your requests may never actually hit bitwarden's icons server because another bitwarden user with the same website in their vault requested it before you.
+Your requests may never actually hit bitwarden's icons server because another bitwarden user with the same website in their vault requested the icon before you.

 ## Privacy concerns